anivanchen/stuycs-submit/README.md

 - Run in a CLI:
 `curl https://raw.githubusercontent.com/anivanchen/stuycs-submit/main/stuycs-submit.py --output stuycs-submit.py`

-If you do not have Mr. David M. Holmes
+If you do not have Mr. David Holmes

 - Run this also:
 `curl https://raw.githubusercontent.com/anivanchen/stuycs-submit/main/getIDs.py --output getIDs.py`